10 Best Examples of Ancient Greek Architecture

 source: wikimedia.org

-The Stoa of Attalos, the two-floored building was built by King Attalos II somewhere between 159 BC and 138 BC.
-This beautiful building is made up of limestone and marbles found from Mt.
+The Stoa of Attalos, one of the classical Greek architecture buildings, is a two-floored building that was built by King Attalos II somewhere between 159 BC and 138 BC.
+This beautiful building is made up of limestone and marble found in Mt.
 Penteli.
 The interior and exterior colonnade has been iconic because of its beautiful and unique architecture and was turned into the Ancient Agora Museum in the 1950s.

 Stoa of Attalos, Agora